smitjja/ArduinoScheduler/README.md

 ###Introduction
 This project is an example of how to use my scheduler.
 This was developed to resolve some timing issues experienced in bigger Arduino projects.
 These issues are discussed under *Why I did it* below.
-The scheduler makes it easy run give different Arduino tasks (functions) in parallel with different priorities.
+The scheduler makes it easy to run different Arduino tasks (functions) in parallel with different priorities.
 Time slots are dynamically allocated according to priority and distributed evenly between the tasks.

 This is a non-preemptive scheduler.
-As such it will wait for each task to complete before the next task.
+As such it will wait for each task to complete before running the next one.
 This is also called a co-operative scheduler because all tasks need to work together.
 This means that if one task hogs the processor, the others don't get a chance to run.
-Tasks should be designed to finish as quickly as possible, and waiting is to be taken care of by the scheduler.
+Tasks should be built to finish as quickly as possible, all waiting is to be taken care of by the scheduler.
 Ideally you should not have to call delay() ever.

 ###SchedulerExample1